cac-admin/sam-onboarding/README.md

 https://github.com/SamEThibault/calendar-helper/blob/main/app/calendarAPI.py

 # To Do:
-- Figure out why algorithm only works for first few days in advance
-- test GC API to see if current app can access other account calendars
-- Design UI
+- Build UI
 - Complete endpoints design: UserProfile Updates, Schedule confirmation
 - Fetch from Next
-- System Test
+- System Test: test GC API to see if current app can access other account calendars
 - Deploy if time permits